 Every Saturday, the children and I head over to my mother-in-law’s house for a visit.
-I drop off three of my children (who excitedly run into the house and announce they are ready for fun and food), then the fourth child and I head on out for a date.
+When possible, I drop off three of my children (who excitedly run into the house and announce they are ready for fun and food), then the fourth child and I head on out for a date.

 When on our dates, I usually allow my children to decide what they would like to do.
 Sometimes we go for a walk or visit antique stores.
 At other times, we have gone for fancy tea parties or ice cream.
 It doesn’t matter where we go, what matters is that we are spending time together.

 I think one of the greatest joys of our “dates” is getting to know who my children are.
 I am often surprised by their observations and questions about life.
 I have learned so much